Catchoom/craftar-example-ios-craftar-pro/README.md

 ##### [On-device Augmented Reality](Example%204%20-%20On-device%20Augmented%20Reality)
 This example shows how to add a collection of AR items locally into the device and load them to start an Augmented Reality experience.

-### How to use the examples

-This repository contains the project files and source code of some examples that show how to use the CraftAR Augmented Reality SDK.

-The examples are included in the SDK distribution with the SDK already linked to the project.
-The best way to use the examples is to [download the SDK](http://catchoom.com/documentation/image-recognition-sdk/ios-image-recognition-sdk/), open the xCode project and hit the run button.

 ### Requirements